tom-howard/ros2/docs/course/part2.md

     Tells us which way our robot is pointing in its environment.
 This is expressed in units of **Quaternions**, which is a mathematically convenient way to store data related to a robot's orientation (it's a bit hard for us humans to understand and visualise this though, so we'll talk about how to convert it to a different format later).

-Pose is defined relative to an arbitrary reference point (typically where the robot was when it was turned on), and is determined from:
+Pose is defined relative to an arbitrary reference point, typically where the robot was when it was turned on, or the origin of a simulated world.
+On our real TurtleBot3 Waffle robots, it is determined from:

 * Data from the Inertial Measurement Unit (IMU) on the OpenCR board
 * Data from both the left and right wheel encoders